wunderlicht/howmany/README.md

 become v1.0.0).
 - [x] Restructure the code, maybe split it up in different files.
 Making different packages feels a little overkill right now.
-- [ ] Make the CSV import more intelligent and pick the 'done' column automatically
+- [x] Make the CSV import more intelligent and pick the 'done' column automatically
+- [ ] Make the CSV import more resilient, i.e. detect double done columns